 A second phase of modelling has subsequently been undertaken, taking into account the increased wastewater flows from the proposed growth within the WwTW catchment.
 These modelling results also demonstrate the requirement for a tighter ammonia permit condition of less than 1mg/l.
-The BOD permit condition should also be tighter27, but this is considered to be within the limits of conventional treatment.
+The BOD permit condition should also be tighter (5.3 mg/l), and is considered to be on the limit of conventional treatment.
 The phosphate permit condition would not require any changes.